-/complaints handling mechanisms to address violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 12.
-Unad gende justed Average er pay gap unadjusted gender pay gap of investee companies 20% 19 % Data from Trucost is used to determine the unadjusted gender pay gap of investee companies.
+OECD Guidelines for Multinational Enterprises Guidelines for Multinational Enterprises or grievance /complaints handling mechanisms to address violations of the UNGC principles or OECD Guidelines for Multinational Enterprises The reported number indicates the percentage of total AuM that are invested in financial instruments of these companies.
+12. Unadjusted gender pay gap Average unadjusted gender pay gap of investee companies 19% 20% 19 % Data from Trucost is used to determine the unadjusted gender pay gap of investee companies.
 The reported number at entity level is a weighted average of companies covered.
 Within the Responsible Investing funds, this indicator is taken into account through the normative screening and ESG risk score for companies.
-13. Board divers • 36% 35 % Data from Trucost is used to determine the ratio of female to total board members of investee companies.
+13. Board gender diversity Average ratio of female to male board members in investee companies, expressed as a percentage of all board members 37% 36% 35 % Data from Trucost is used to determine the ratio of female to total board members of investee companies.
 The reported number at entity level is a weighted average of companies covered.
-Within the Responsible Investing funds, this indicator is taken into account through the normative screening and ESG risk score for companies, KBC Asset Management encourages board gender diversity via proxy voting. weap perso mines munit chem oversialinvestments inons (anti-investeennelcompaniess, clusterinvolved in thecions,manufacture oricalselling ofons andcontroversialgicalweapons 0.06% 0.06 % The screening of KBC Group on controversial weapons is used to determine companies involved in these activities.
-More information can be found here: CSD_KBCGroupPolicyonBlacklistedCompanies.p df The reported number indicates the percentage of total AuM that are invested in financial instruments of these companies.
-Any company that is involved in controversial weapon systems is excluded from all funds.
+Within the Responsible Investing funds, this indicator is taken into account through the normative screening and ESG risk score for companies, KBC Asset Management encourages board gender diversity via proxy voting.
+14. Exposure to controversial weapons (anti- personnel mines, cluster munitions, chemical Share of investments in investee companies involved in the manufacture or selling of 0.07% 0.06% 0.06 % The screening of KBC Group on controversial weapons is used to determine companies involved in these activities.
+More information can be found here: CSD_KBCGroupPolicyonBlacklistedCompan ies.pdf Any company that is involved in controversial weapon systems is excluded from all funds.
 The exclusion list contains companies involved in the development, testing, storage or manufacture of (essential components of) controversial weapons systems.
-Additionally for Responsible Investing funds: no exposure to weapons.
-Any company active in military contracting or the production or retail of small arms is excluded from the Responsible Investing funds.
-For sectors other than holds for non-weapon related military contracting as well as for retail of small arms.
-Within the Responsible Investing funds, this indicator is also taken into account through the normative screening and ESG risk score for companies,